English as a Second Language ESL

 Required Textbooks

-Each General ESL course has a REQUIRED textbook that each student is responsible for purchasing and bringing to each class session beginning from day one of instruction.
+The General ESL courses may or may not have a REQUIRED textbook that each student is responsible for purchasing and bringing to each class session beginning from day one of instruction.

 Without exception, each student MUST have their own textbook.
 This includes the online course access code that may accompany the main textbook.
 It is expected that students who enroll in one of these courses understand this requirement and will do what they need to do to procure or access the financial costs associated with purchasing the textbooks and access codes.
 Students who need financial assistance should meet with the ESL Counselor, Ms. Eva Padilla to ask about textbook buying assistance.